Scrapbuster ~ Potholder Tutorial

 Step 4: Square your finished blocks to 7" squares.

 Step 5: Make your quilt sandwich with the backing fabric and the Insul~Bright.
 For smaller projects like this, I use 505 Spray Adhesive.
 You can also use the pinning method.
-If you have never made a quilt sandwich before, there are lots of tutorials online.
-Check out Oh, Fransson, she has great quilting basics directions.
+If you have never made a quilt sandwich before, check out my tutorial here.

 Step 6: Quilt your potholders.
 Be creative!
 I did random straight lines with a stitch length of 3 for a modern look.
 I quilted these on the fly, but optionally you could mark your lines using a water soluble marker.
 Simply use a water bottle to spray the fabric afterwards and the lines will disappear.